dc-mica/gd2/post/css-position.md

 As if this was not enough to make your head spin, there is one more important thing to know.
 Notice that when you position the box-2 absolute, it is taken out of the regular document flow, so the other elements *can* take up its original space.

+To recap how to use `absolute` positioning:

+1. Any positioning with `absolute` will be relative to its closest positioned ancestor.
+If it can't find one, it is relative to the entire document.
+2. Elements with `absoslute` is taken out of the regular document flow, so other elements can take up its original space.

 ### grouping things together
 To make the box positioned relative to its positioned ancestor, change the code as below: